IDNoise/NoiseIDE/README.md

 ##Windows MSI Installer
 Latest windows installer you can download from my [dropbox folder](https://www.dropbox.com/s/u1esqq4h68qufcz/NoiseIDE.msi) or from [latest](https://github.com/IDNoise/NoiseIDE/releases/latest) github release

-**NOTE**: Please, do NOT install v <= 0.733 to Program Files.
-I'm going to move all temp\cache files to AppData in next version.

 ##Linux\MacOs
 Never tried to run it on these platforms.
 But wxPython is crossplatform and pywin32api calls placed in if\else blocks.
 Everyone interested in running it on these platforms are welcome.